-Mirtha Sierra worked as a Social Worker with the CRA.
+Mirtha Sierra worked as a social worker with the CRA.
 She resigned to join her husband in New York where he found employment.
-Sierra echoes the sentiments of other Cuban refugees towards the CRA and the U.S.A.
+Sierra echoes the sentiments of other Cuban refugees towards the CRA and the United States.

 Miami, August 11, 1961